 Op-ed by New York State Senator Samra Brouk, SD-55

-Senator Samra Brouk (pronounced: Sah-mra Br-uuk) represents New York’s 55th Senate District, including Victor, East Bloomfield, West Bloomfield, Richmond, Bristol, South Bristol, Canadice, and Naples in Ontario County and Rush, Mendon, Pittsford, Perinton, Penfield, East Rochester, and Irondequoit, plus the east side of the City of Rochester in Monroe County.
-Senator Brouk serves as the Chair of the Mental Health Committee and sits on Health, Education, Elections, Aging, Women’s Issues, and Alcoholism and Substance Abuse committees.
+New York Senator Samra G. Brouk (SD-55) (pronounced: Sah-mra Br-uuk) serves as a member of Senate Elections Committee and represents New York’s 55th Senate District, including Victor, East Bloomfield, West Bloomfield, Richmond, Bristol, South Bristol, Canadice, and Naples in Ontario County and Rush, Mendon, Pittsford, Perinton, Penfield, East Rochester, and Irondequoit, plus the east side of the City of Rochester in Monroe County.
+Senator Brouk also sits on Health, Education, Elections, Aging, Women’s Issues, and Alcoholism and Substance Abuse committees.